How to become a costume designer

 Work

-You could get into costume design by working for a company who provides costumes for stage and screen.
+You could get into costume design by working for a company that provides costumes for stage and screen.

 Some of the larger companies offer work experience and internship opportunities.

-You could try to get a job as a costume assistant, then train more on the job to move into design work.
+You might also get a job as a costume assistant, then do more training on the job to move into design work.

 Volunteering